GOG.com are heading the no-DRM gaming revolution. Find out how they're fighting the good fight.

 Things like this are massively disruptive to the game and you can’t program around them.
 And something I think is disruptive to gaming as an art form, gaming as a hobby — whatever you want to consider it — I think if you remove the option to accept a particular quest reward that’s colour text basically, that’s not a big deal, that’s what happened with The Witcher 2 in Australia for the censorship.
 But the bigger censorships are problematic and GOG would hope to stay away from them.

 How do GOG feel about pirating their games?
 What about sending a copy to your friend?
-Find out all the answers tomorrow when our interview concludes.
+Find out all the answers here in part two.